Send the link below via email or IMCopy

 Watch a short bit of the next two clips from the Jazz Singer, released in 1927 as the first talkie.
 Theater-goers apparently kept looking around trying to find who was singling.
 The second clip has strong racist overtones due to the black-faced Al Jolson.

-Steamboat Willie was the first animated film and released in 1928.
+Steamboat Willie was the first widely distributed animated film and released in 1928.

 Frank Zukor changed the way people thought about the film industry.
 Read more in your text about his key accomplishments.